KU-Blockchain/DAO-Docs/blog/2024-07-31-kbf-hightlights-2024/index.md

 tags: [history]
 ---

-# Highlights from Cohort 1.0 of the Kansas Blockchain Fellowhsip
+# Highlights from Cohort 1.0 of the Kansas Blockchain Fellowship

-This year, the leadership team of the KU Blockchain Institute launched the Kansas Blockchain Fellowshp: a seven-week experiential learning-intensive, scholarship program, and talent incubator to prepare students in Kansas for careers in blockchain and web3.
+This year, the leadership team of the KU Blockchain Institute launched the Kansas Blockchain Fellowship: a seven-week experiential learning-intensive, scholarship program, and talent incubator to prepare students in Kansas for careers in blockchain and web3.

 You can watch our full **[Program Recap here](https://www.youtube.com/watch?v=NCb_VALLJcw)**